PacktPublishing/Hands-On-Big-Data-Modeling/README.md

 | 1-15      | Python, R, Jupyter Notebook        | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://www.packtpub.com/sites/default/files/downloads/9781788620901_ColorImages.pdf](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781788620901_ColorImages.pdf).

 ### Related products <Other books you may enjoy>